VikeLabs/ecss-locker-registration/README.md

 Note that this project uses SvelteKit's NodeJS adapter.
 This means that shared singletons like database connections are acceptable for performance reasons, since it won't be running in a serverless environment.
 However, any state that MUST persist between connections should be put in the database.

+If `git push` hangs, you may need to refer to [this solution](https://stackoverflow.com/a/68711337).
+I'm assuming this occurs because there are large files in the `vendor` directory.

 ## Design

 This website was designed for maximum usability on mobile devices with unstable or slow internet.
 Excluding admin functionality, the entire website has a mobile-first layout and works without JavaScript.
 JavaScript is used to progressively enhance the experience with features such as loading states and a client-side router.